 The Google Home family of smart speakers are amongst the most popular smart speakers on the market that tap into the convenience of voice control.
 And don't tell Alexa, but Google Assistant has proved to be considerably smarter at answering our requests.
 The Google Home and Google Home Mini are roughly on a par with the Amazon Echo range in terms of audio quality for music, but the newer Google Home Max frankly thrashes any of Amazon's Echo speakers for music fans that want to feel every beat.

 After you save on your new smart speaker, getting going with it is as simple as a voice command.
 All you need to do is say 'Ok Google' and ask your Google Home any question you like.
 Google Assistant uses the enormously powerful Google search engine to bring you the answer.

-More features and apps are being added all the time, but right now you can stream music from Google Play, Spotify, Tunein or your phone.
-There are smart home tech features to pair it with too, so watch in awe as you smart lights and thermostats are told what to do.
-Even the basic features prove incredibly handy, such as adding items to shopping and to-do lists, or setting alarms – finally, no more burnt pizza!
+More features and apps are being added all the time, but right now, you can stream music from Google Play, Spotify, Tunein, or your phone.
+There are smart home tech features to pair it with too, so watch in awe as your smart lights and thermostats are told what to do.
+Even the basic features prove incredibly handy, such as adding items to shopping and to-do lists or setting alarms – finally, no more burnt pizza!

 The Google Home Mini is a smaller cheaper version of Google Home, first unveiled in 2017.
 Instead of a pricey £129/$129, like its bigger older brother, you pay $49 in the US and £49 in the UK for the Home Mini but you can get it for much less at regular intervals throughout the year.